renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_fly_mod_regen <module index> <instance index>
 ```

 Schedules on-the-fly document-fragment update.
 This corresponds to DHTML, to doing `document.getElementById('...').innerHtml=...`.
 No list restart is required (no "page reload").
 Arguments `<module index>` and `<instance index>` specify which module instance should be regenerated.
 The generator used to obtain new content is taken from `zui-event-loop` list (see `-zui_std_fly_array_refresh`) and depends only on `<module index>`.
-In other words, the same generator is used, the one normally assigned to module instance.
+In other words, the same generator is used, the one normally assigned to the module instance.

 ---